- Chart

 Disclaimers:

-This JSON output is for informational purposes only and does not constitute financial advice.
-Data is based on publicly available information and may not be exhaustive or up-to-date.
-Market share figures are estimates and may vary depending on the methodology and scope.
-Investors should conduct their own due diligence before making any investment decisions.
+This JSON output is generated for informational purposes only and does not constitute financial advice.
+Data is based on publicly available information as of the last update and may not be current.
+Investors should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.